cjmet/WeatherKitty/README.md

 **CodeKy Notes**

 - See the project.md for CodeKy Specific Info.
+- Request an API Key if corsproxy.io is not working.
+It decided to break today, and is required for the map images.
 - The demo runs very slowly in LiveServer, I recommend using https://cjmet.github.io/WeatherKitty/, or other robust server tech.

 ## Usage